 Custom built Vacuum Tube Curve Tracers were almost always inherently limited by the choice of tube sockets and filament voltages they provided.
-This meant they could often only test a few tube types from the same "tube family".
-The ideal way to make a Vacuum Tube Curve Tracer (VTCT) is to combine a Semiconductor Curve Tracer (SCT) with an ordinary vacuum tube tester.
+This meant they could often only test a few tube types from the same tube family".
+Until now nobody, to the best of my knowledge, has realized that the ideal way to make a Vacuum Tube Curve Tracer (VTCT) is to combine a Semiconductor Curve Tracer (SCT) with an ordinary vacuum tube tester.
 This has many significant advantages over designing and building your own custom vacuum tube curve tracer:

 - The pre-wired test sockets of a tube tester allow the greatest variety of tubes to be tested. - All of the standard filament voltages are provided by design in every tube tester.
-It would be impossible to find a transformer that has all these different secondary filament taps today. - Only a few engineers understood the capabilities and their importance of a curve tracer.
-As a result they were well cared for and lightly used.
-For this reason most curve tracers, including 575s, are almost always fully functional and in good shape. - If you don't already own a 575 SCT they can be found for less than \$50.
+It would be impossible to find a transformer that has all these different secondary filament taps today. - Most 575s are still fully functional since they were generally well cared for. - If you don't already own a 575 SCT they can be found for less than \$50.
 Since they are too heavy to justify shipping the best place to find them is Craig's List, or ham radio swap meets.
 You can place Want Ads in Craig's List for a 575 curve tracer. - The 576 and the 577 (storage or non-storage versions) curve tracers are an excellent choice for testing vacuum tubes.
 They have a higher collector voltage capability that can come in handy when testing power tubes. - The 5CT1N and 7CT1N were introduced as low cost, simpler, alternatives to full featured curve tracers.
 They can also be used (with lower total power capability) to test many vacuum tubes.

-When combined with a vacuum tube tester, the VTCT adapter described in this paper will turn any Tektronix SCT (575, 576, 577, 5CT1N, or 7CT1N) or Telequipment CT-71 into a universal SCT and VTCT.
+When combined with a vacuum tube tester, the VTCT adapter described in this paper will turn any Tektronix SCT (575, 576, 577, 5CT1N, or 7CT1N) into a universal SCT and VTCT.
 No changes are necessary to the SCT.
 It will still test all semiconductors exactly as before.

 A working Tektronix 570 curve tracer sells at auction for \$5,000 or more.
-By comparison used vacuum tube testers are readily available for less than \$100 on eBay, Craig's List, at local ham radio swap meets, and local antique radio swap meets.
-Several years ago I paid \$25 for my 575 SCT and \$30 for my EICO 667 vacuum tube tester.
+And in many cases the original tube socket adapters are missing.
+By comparison used vacuum tube testers are readily available for almost nothing on Ebay, Craig's List, at local ham radio swap meets, and local antique radio swap meets.
+I paid \$30 for mine.
+The VTCT adapter can be built for under \$80.